-I. Plan Description
+I. PLAN DESCRIPTION

-Central Florida Behavioral Health Network (CFBHN) established a corporate fraud plan to facilitate the development of controls that will aid in the detection and prevention of fraud against CFBHN and its Network Service Providers (NSP) within the SunCoast Region.
-CFBHN intends to promote consistent organizational behavior by providing guidelines and assigning responsibility for developing controls and conducting investigations.
+The corporate fraud plan is established to facilitate the development of controls that will aid in the detection and prevention of fraud against Central Florida Behavioral Health Network, Inc. (CFBHN), and its subcontractors with the Suncoast Region.
+It is the intent of CFBHN, to promote consistent organizational behavior by providing guidelines and assigning responsibility for the development of controls and conduct of investigations.

-This plan aims to ensure that CFBHN and its NSPs reduce the potential risk for fraud and abuse and detect and report current acts of fraud and abuse on an ongoing basis.
+The purpose of this plan is to ensure that CFBHN and its Network Service NSPs (NSP) reduce the potential risk for fraud and abuse, as well as detect and report current acts of fraud and abuse on an ongoing basis.